BYU-ECE-Software/BAIT/Docs/Final Design Package/Potential Improvements.md

 - Clean up messaging page so it's more straight forward.
 - Tutorial: Add a tutorial video or page that explains what to do after watching the intro video i.e. where to message, what you need to find etc.
 - Timestamps: Add timestamps for all events.
 Primarily quizzes so there can be data on how long each person takes.
+- Celebration: Add confetti or something when the user finishes the campaign.